 Start with Reddit.
 Every problem space has at least two or three active subreddits where people discuss it.
 If your Lovable app helps with productivity, it's r/productivity and r/timemanagement.
 If it's a dev tool, it's r/webdev or r/programming.
 If it serves a specific industry, find that industry's subreddit.

-Spend a day reading.
+Spend a day reading before posting anything.
 Look for posts where people describe the exact friction your app removes.
 Those are the threads you want to reply to.

 Twitter/X is faster and more real-time.
 Search for keywords around your problem — not your product name, the actual problem.
 "I hate manually X every day" or "does anyone have a tool for Y?"
 These are the conversations worth finding.